19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [44/2007 wef 01/11/2007]

-(b) substitute for the term of imprisonment fixed under section 224 of the Criminal Procedure Code (Cap.
-68) in respect of the amount to be recovered under the order a shorter term determined in accordance with that section (as it has effect by virtue of section 14) in respect of the lesser amount.
+(b) substitute for the term of imprisonment fixed under section 319 of the Criminal Procedure Code 2010 in respect of the amount to be recovered under the order a shorter term determined in accordance with that section (as it has effect by virtue of section 14) in respect of the lesser amount.

 [15/2010 wef 02/01/2011]